-The data indicates that value co-creation in the Adopt A Station service system was dependent on factors that improve functionality for adopters and facilitated value co-creation (summarised in Table 3).
-Such prerequisites included the provision and nature of access to the service-system; the level of ownership taken by adopters, user empowerment, and, critically, an appropriate level of support from other actors in the system.
+The data indicated that value co-creation in the Adopt a Station network was dependent on factors that improve functionality for adopters and facilitated value co-creation (summarised in Table 3).
+Such prerequisites included the provision of access to the network and the nature of that access; the level of ownership taken by adopters in the network, user empowerment, and, critically, an appropriate level of support from other actors in the Network.

-The involvement of a wide range of actors was initially made possible by the rail operating network recognising the potential benefits of community involvement and providing access to the service-system:
+The involvement of a wide range of actors was initially made possible by the rail operating network recognising the potential benefits of community involvement and providing access to the network: